O-Deka-K/TakeAndHoldFramework/README.md

 - Disables TNHTweaker automatically.
 Just leave it installed and let it be!
 - Optional replacement for Magazine Patcher.
 No longer will you have crashes due to using too much RAM while loading.
 - Full Institution support, with options to disable each type of construct separately.
+- Options to make some of the encryptions easier in Spawnlocking mode.
 - Global blacklist for any type of item.
 - TNHTweaker bugfixes.
 - Vanilla game bugfixes.